panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-06-03-PMC/2020-06-03-PMC_Meeting.md

 Agenda
 ------

+1. Announcement
-1. Announcement: all deliverables for May 2020 submitted.
+  * all deliverables for May 2020 submitted.
 2 Milestones also due for May 2020
+  * financial info requested

 2. Current state of affairs for Review Meeting
   * List of invited attendees for review meeting shared